CrazyCloudCraft/minecraft-bashs/NEW_README.md

 With slow performance:
 (Proxy) [Bungeecord](https://spigotmc.org)

-Modificated (Plugins & Froge Mods):
+Modificated (Plugins & Forge Mods):
 (Server) [MohistMC](https://mohistmc.com)

 ### What can I do with this?